 By default, all pods within a Kubernetes cluster can communicate with each other without any restrictions.
 Kubernetes Network Policies help you isolate the microservice applications from each other, to limit the blast radius and improve the overall security posture.

-With the Network Security Policy tool, you can author and fine-tune Kubernetes network policies within Sysdig Secure.
-Use it to generate a “least-privilege” policy to protect your workloads, incorporating both observed network traffic and additional user assessment.
-It doesn’t introduce any additional firewalls or inline connection proxies, leveraging the functionality that already exists in Kubernetes instead.
+With the Network Security Policy tool, you can generate and fine-tune Kubernetes network policies within Sysdig Secure.
+Use it to generate a “least-privilege” policy to protect your workloads, or view existing network policies that have been applied to you workloads.
+Sysdig leverages native kubernetes features and doesn’t require any additionl networking requirements other than the CNIs already supported.

 Ensure your environment meets the Prerequisites.